Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzResourceGroup.md

 @{key0="value0";key1=$null;key2="value2"}
 To add or change a tag, you must replace the collection of tags for the resource group.
-After you assign tags to resources and groups, you can use the *Tag* parameter of Get-AzureRmResource and Get-AzureRmResourceGroup to search for resources and groups by tag name or by name and value.
+After you assign tags to resources and groups, you can use the *Tag* parameter of Get-AzResource and Get-AzResourceGroup to search for resources and groups by tag name or by name and value.
 You can use tags to categorize your resources, such as by department or cost center, or to track notes or comments about the resources.
-To get your predefined tags, use the Get-AzureRMTag cmdlet.
+To get your predefined tags, use the Get-AzTag cmdlet.

 ```yaml
 Type: System.Collections.Hashtable